gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict8.md

 * type: code-snippet
 * language: python3.6
 * id: aa75a574-cc22-47c9-9464-6d9cf0a3b7de
-* title: get_first_element_of_property
+* title: get_first_element_of_key

 ### !question

-Write a function called "get_first_element_of_property".
+Write a function called "get_first_element_of_key".

-Given a dictionary and a key, "get_first_element_of_property" returns the first element of the list located at the given key.
+Given a dictionary and a key, "get_first_element_of_key" returns the first element of the list located at the given key.

 Notes:
-* If the list is empty, it should return None.
+* If the value of the given key is an empty list the function should return None.
-* If the value at the given key is not a list, it should return None.
+* If the value at the given key is not a list the function should return None.
-* If there is no value at the key, it should return None.
+* If there is no value at the key, the function should return None.

 ```
-dict1 = {'key': [1, 2, 4]}
+dictionary = {'key': [1, 2, 4]}

-output = get_first_element_of_property(dict1, 'key')
+output = get_first_element_of_key(dictionary, 'key')
 print(output) # --> 1
 ```